 1. How is Your App Unique?

-Before you sit down to write your first line of code, you should have an idea of what your app does and why people would want it.
-Every new app enters an arena with potentially thousands of others competing for attention from customers.
+Before you write your first line of code, you should know what your app does and why people would want it.
+The mobile app development sector is highly-saturated, and every new app enters an arena with potentially thousands of others competing for customer attention.
 If your app doesn’t stand out, your work might not bring you the benefits you’d hoped for.

 Do your research before starting the development process.
 Find out whether a similar app already exists.
-Is your idea entirely unique, or do you have a lot of competition to overcome in the market?
-If your app does duplicate the functions of existing apps, such as a budget tracker or GPS map, what does your app bring to the table that others don’t?
+What does your app bring to the table if your app duplicates functions of existing apps, such as a budget tracker or GPS map?

 2. Does Your App Have a Natural Audience?

-Uniqueness is good in an app, but simply being different isn’t enough to succeed.
-Ideally, your app should have an existing base of potential customers who welcome your design with open arms.
-It goes without saying that you want your app to be useful, even if you’re developing a game for recreation.
-But who is it potentially useful for?
+An app’s uniqueness is good but isn’t enough to succeed.
+Ideally, your app should have an existing base of potential customers who welcome your design.
+You want your app to be helpful, even if you’re developing a game for recreation.

-Striking a balance between niche and mass appeal can be one of the most important early decisions you make when developing an app.
+Striking a balance between niche and mass appeal can be one of the most important early decisions you make when developing a mobile app solution.

-People can use your app in different ways, depending on what it offers and what its capabilities are.
-Gaming and health apps tend to be popular among personal app users, while networking and niche-oriented professional apps tend to get used for work.
+People can use your app in different ways, depending on what it offers and its capabilities.
+Gaming and health apps are popular among personal app users, while networking and niche-oriented professional apps are used for work.
 Most finance and mapping apps appeal to mixed private and professional audiences.